A New, Clear Prevention Goal

 Read the Commentary from the Institute for Behavior and Health, Reducing Future Rates of Adult Addiction Must Begin with Youth Prevention.
 IBH encourages the often opposing sides in the drug policy field to unite in their message for youth substance use prevention by embracing One Choice.

-The use of any alcohol, tobacco or marijuana is highly correlated with the use of the other two; these are the three gateway drugs.
+The use of any alcohol, cigarettes or marijuana is highly correlated with the use of the other two.
+Alcohol, nicotine and marijuana are the three gateway drugs.
 Data obtained from the 2014 National Survey on Drug Use and Health clearly show that compared to their peers who did not use marijuana in the past month, youth aged 12-17 who used marijuana in the past month were dramatically more likely to also report past month alcohol, cigarettes and other illicit drug use.
 Youth who reported no marijuana were less likely to report use of alcohol, cigarettes and other illicit drugs.

 Abstaining from Drug Use